Skip to main content

 • stability

-The game generally demonstrates good stability, functioning well with the Steam controller; however, players have reported minor graphical glitches when using a 21:9 resolution, which do not impact gameplay.
+Overall, the game demonstrates solid stability, functioning well with the Steam controller.
+However, players have reported minor graphical glitches when using a 21:9 resolution, which do not impact gameplay.

 • “On a technical note: I can confirm this game works fine with the Steam controller, but there are some minor graphical glitches when playing in a 21:9 resolution, although these do not affect gameplay.”